OnTrak-Tech/deploy-lampstack-to-ecs/README.md

 - **Prepared Statements**: SQL injection protection
 - **Environment Variables**: Sensitive data stored securely
 - **Container Security**: Minimal attack surface with PHP-Apache base image

+## 🛡️ Disaster Recovery

+- **Automated Backups**: RDS instance is configured for daily automated backups.
+- **Point-in-Time Restore**: Recover the database to any point within the backup retention period.
+- **Multi-AZ Deployment**: RDS is deployed in multiple availability zones for high availability and failover.
+- **Manual Snapshots**: Take manual snapshots before major changes or upgrades.
+- **Restore Procedures**: Documented steps for restoring from backup or snapshot in case of failure.

 ## 📝 License